infiniteflight/infiniteflight-docs/manual/atc-user-interface/ground-tower-radar.md

-2. Any messages received or set will be logged in the message box beneath the menu.
+2. Any messages received or sent will be logged in the message box beneath the menu.